 We’re not here to talk about vanity metrics such as likes, retweets, shares, and so on.
 We’re talkin’ real goals that prove their value by supporting core business objectives.

 The most critical question to ask is: How are your social media marketing efforts supporting your business goals?
-Over 50 percent of marketers identify tying social media activities to business objectives as their second most challenging social media marketing task.
+According to SimplyMeasured, over 50 percent of marketers identify tying social media activities to business objectives as their second most challenging social media marketing task.
 Could it be chalked up to a lack of clearly defined goals?

 Comb through your business goals one by one and identify opportunities for social media to support them.
 The answers you come up with will define how to use social, the type of content you need to create, how you distribute it, and the reporting metrics to measure success.

 Next, create tangible goals.
 For example, say you need to increase the number of top-of-funnel leads for your B2B company.
 Consider developing an offer such as a whitepaper or an ebook, and create a campaign around it to incite email sign-ups.
 You’ll develop a beautiful landing page that begs for conversions, create ads tailored to your selected social channels, and continue to manage and optimize the campaign.
 Now, you have brand new contacts for your upcoming email marketing campaigns and can begin to move them down the sales funnel.

 Define your social media metrics

 Using your business goals as a guideline, define the metrics you’ll be measuring and reporting.
 There are several different metrics you can use to track your progress against such as: